Lord Krishna Complete Guide (2026): Life, Bhagavad Gita, Temples, 108 Names & Worship

 Girls’ Names: Radha, Rukmini, Yasoda, Devaki, Rohini, Vrinda, Gopi, Yamuna, Tulasi, Satyabhama.

-Quotes of Lord Krishna
+Famous Quotes of Lord Krishna From the Bhagavad Gita

 "You have a right to do the prescribed duty, not to the fruits of action."